Towards the creation of a quality label for the cherries from the Bekaa Valley

 What we did

 ARCO contributed to the enhancement of the management capacities of the cherry producers in 4 clusters of the Bekaa Valley in order to increase the sustainablity of their organisational and strategic management, with special reference to a quality-oriented production.
-Through a field mission ARCO conducted semi-structured interviews to farmers and strategic stakeholders (the Chamber of Commerce of Zahle and the Laboratory for Quality Control LARI) to carry out a quality assessment.
+Through a field mission ARCO carried out semi-structured interviews to farmers and strategic stakeholders (the Chamber of Commerce of Zahle and the Laboratory for Quality Control LARI) to carry out a quality assessment.

 The final goal of the project is the creation of a quality label specific for the cherries from the Bekaa Valley.